zapabug/ZapSliggers/documentation/docs/testGameplay.md

 4.  **Verify Event on Relays:**
     *   After the mobile app logs that the challenge/acceptance was sent, copy the logged `nevent` ID.
-    *   Use an external Nostr client or block explorer (like `astral.ninja`, `nostree.me`, `nos.social`) to search for that specific `nevent` ID on the relays you have configured in Klunkstr.
+    *   Use an external Nostr client or block explorer (like `astral.ninja`, `nostree.me`, `nos.social`) to search for that specific `nevent` ID on the relays you have configured in Zapsliggers.
     *   Does the event appear on *any* of the relays shortly after sending?
 If not, the publish definitely failed.
 If it appears on some but not others, it indicates relay propagation issues.

 5.  **Signer Comparison (If Possible):**